 Remedy

-Dealers will replace the fuel module and fuel tank jumper harness.
+Dealers will inspect and, if necessary, replace the fuel tank assembly.

 Safety Risk